-6.3 Comparative Evaluation
+6.3.
+Comparative evaluation

 Based on our experiments, we present a quantitative measure of performance to compare the core-assisted, loadbased and edge-to-edge approaches.
-We used the topology shown in figure 3 to experiment with the approaches.
+We used the topology shown in Fig. 3 to experiment with the approaches.
 We compare communication overhead, accuracy, convergence time, implementation overhead, and flexibility.
-We consider a domain \mathcal{D} with M edge routers and N core routers.
+We consider a domain \mathscr{D} with M edge routers and N core routers.
 The total injected probes and size of each probe packet are used to compute the communication overhead in bytes.
 In the edge-to-edge approach, a stripe of s packets is transmitted from the monitor to every egress routers pair.
-For the network domain, the total number of probe packets is $s \times (M - 1) \times (M - 2) \times f$, where f is the frequency of stripes per unit time.
-The communication overhead is therefore $s \times (M - 1) \times (M - 2) \times f \times packet_size$.
+For the network domain, the total number of probe packets is $s \times$ $(M-1) \times (M-2) \times f$, where f is the frequency of stripes per unit time.
+The communication overhead is therefore $s \times$ $(M-1) \times (M-2) \times f \times$ packet_size.

 The core-assisted loss measurement scheme overhead depends on the number of packets core routers send to the SLAM to report excessive drop for certain flows.
 We assume there are F flows traversing each edge router, and each flow has P packets on average.
 We define θ as the percentage of misbehaving flows.
-If d bytes are required to record drop information of each flow, then each core needs to send $C = max(1, \frac{F \times \theta \times d}{packet_size})$ control packets to the SLAM.
+If d bytes are required to record drop information of each flow, then each core needs to send $C = \max(1, F \times \theta \times d/\text{packet_size})$ control packets to the SLAM.
 To compute the loss ratio, the monitor queries all edges for packet count information of the misbehaving flows.
 Every edge will reply to this query.
 The total number of packets exchanged is $(2M + N) \times C$ packets (recall that N is the number of core routers).
-Therefore, the communication overhead is $(2M + N) \times C \times packet_size$.
-We compute the communication overhead for the core-assisted approach based on attack information provided in [24].
-In [24], the authors observed an average of 4268 backscatter attacks per week over a three week period of time by monitoring a sole ingress link into a lightly utilized /8 network.
-They show that 50% of the attacks last for 10 minutes, 30% last for 30 minutes, 17% last for 60 minutes, 2% last for 5 hours and 1% last for 10 hours or more.
+Therefore, the communication overhead is $(2M + N) \times$ $C \times \text{packet_size}$.
+We compute the communication overhead for the core-assisted approach based on attack information provided in Ref.
+[24].
+In Ref.
+[24], the authors observed an average of 4268 backscatter attacks per week over a three week period of time by monitoring a sole ingress link into a lightly utilized/8 network.
+They show that 50% of the attacks last for 10 min, 30% last for 30 min, 17% last for 60 min, 2% last for 5 h and 1% last for 10 h or more.